-Washburn Water Tower Project Details:
+Washburn Water Tower Landscape Project Overview:

 Although no longer used for drinking water, the tower is an important monument in our neighborhood.
 While the fence installed around the base of the tower reduced the number of graffiti incidents, it created a challenge with respect to landscape maintenance.
 Minneapolis Water Works, who owns and maintains the tower and its grounds, commissioned a low-maintenance landscape design plan from Tangletown Gardens.
 The conceptual design can be viewed Washburn-Tangletown-Planting Pallette.
 Minneapolis Water Works has cleared the area and plans to purchase the plant materials.
 The Tangletown Neighborhood Association, with neighborhood support, has agreed to provide volunteers for the initial planting.
 Additionally, the neighborhood will maintain the gardens by watering and weeding for the first two-three years while the plants are established.